Some things to know about hosting storage on the Sia network.

 There are a few things you may want to know about before committing to being a host on Sia.
 If you haven't yet, we'd also recommend reading through our Hosting section to learn more about how hosting works and how hosts are scored.

 Ready to get started?
 Read on!

-While not required, we recommend that you answer the questions on our Suggested Host Settings tool before you configure hosting if you haven't done so yet.
+While not required, we recommend that you answer the questions on our Host Tools page before you configure hosting if you haven't done so yet.
 It will tell you if there's a reason you may not want to host based on your particular configuration/resources, and explain why.
 This will save you the trouble of setting up hosting and possibly losing Siacoins later if you run into issues.